Zamiell/isaac-faq/README.md

 ## When is the log.txt cleared?

 Every time that you open the game, all of the contents of the log.txt is deleted.
-Thus, if you need to information from the log after a bug occurs, make sure that you do not re-launch the game.
+Thus, if you need information from the log after a bug occurs, make sure that you do not re-launch the game.

 <br />